 Half of the fees must be submitted prior to commencement of plan review, and the remaining half must be submitted prior to permit issuance.
 Inspections will not be performed until the required fee has been paid.
 Additional inspection fees must be submitted prior to issuance of any associated Certificate of Compliance, Certificate of Occupancy, or completion of the permit.

-The Division may assess a $200 inspection fee for each additional inspection in excess of the number allocated by the table in 13.2.2. of these rules.
+The Division may assess a $200 inspection fee for each additional inspection in excess of the number allocated by the table in 14.1.2.(B) of these rules.
 Additional Iinspections exceeding four (4) hours in length, including travel time, will be charged $50 for each additional hour or portion thereof.

 The Division may assess an additional off-hours inspection fee of $200 for inspections requested outside of normal business hours.